uviclibraries/rstudio/ggplot2-data.md

 - Data set file name: `flavors_of_cacao.csv` (unless you changed the filename after downloading)
-- Name your variable: `chocolateData`
+- Name your dataframe: `chocolateData`
 - Clean the column header names using `clean_names()` where the parameter is chocolateData (leave parentheses blank if piping)
 - Remove first (empty) row using `filter(ref != "REF")` <br>